websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 1. Save the [desired script's contents](#choose-a-script-to-generate-the-dumps) into the new file.

+### Deploy and Run the Script

-Once you have the script saved into a subfolder in `liferay/configs/{ENV}/`, you must deploy the file and run it from the shell on the DXP Cloud console.
+Once you have the script saved into a subfolder in `liferay/configs/{ENV}/`, you must deploy the script and run it from the shell on the DXP Cloud console.

 1. Follow the steps outlined in [Overview of the DXP Cloud Deployment Workflow](../using-the-liferay-dxp-service/overview-of-the-dxp-cloud-deployment-workflow.md) to deploy the script to the appropriate environment.